 Hacked Drupal Website?
-Here's How You Can Fix It.
+Here's How You Can Clean Drupal Site.

 One of the objectives of cWatch website security tool is to help enterprise administrators clean their business websites, check for hacks (if any), and remove the discovered malware infections.
 In this page, we present you with the guidelines using which you can clean as well as fix your Drupal-powered website.